-In November 2008 the Council of Australian Governments (COAG) endorsed the National Partnership Agreement on Universal Access to Early Childhood Education ('the agreement').
+In November 2008 the Council of Australian Governments (COAG) endorsed the National Partnership Agreement on Universal Access to Early Childhood Education.
 This decision formed part of COAGs early childhood reforms and implementation commenced in 2013.
-Under the agreement:

-- the vast majority of kindergarten/preschool aged children are enrolled in 15 or more hours of kindergarten per week - the amount of government kindergarten funding provided under the agreement is split between the State and Territory Governments.
+Under the National Partnership Agreement the amount of government kindergarten funding provided is split between the State and Territory Governments.
 States and Territories cover about two-thirds of these costs and the Federal government covers about one -third.

-Success of the national partnership agreement
+Success of the National Partnership Agreement